ArveVM/HomeAssistantConfig4/avm_yaml/packages/integrations/bt_home.md

   - Used as sensors for fridge and freezers
 - [Inkbird IBT-4XS](https://inkbird.com/products/bluetooth-grill-thermometer-ibt-4xs)
   - 4probe barbeque thermometer

-## PRIMARY SETUP:
-1. Install BT-dongle or ESP32 with BT-proxy

-2. Instal integraton
-   - Require HA 2022.9 or above
-   - Require Bluetooth-integration (added through 'default_config:' in 2022.8)

-3. Make sure autodiscovery is on ??

 ## ADD DEVICE TO HA: